fleschutz/SI-math/README.md

 6) What's the average speed here?
 1002.02km/h
 7) What's the wavelength of H2 in vacuum?
 21.11cm
 8) What's the frequency and wavelength of the high 'c' music note?
+1.05kHz, 32.78cm
-1.05kHz, 32.78cm 9)What's a radar's geometrical horizon (the distance it can see)?
+9) What's a radar's geometrical horizon (the distance it can see)?
 10.79km
 10) What's the time needed to fly non-stop around the Earth at Mach 1?
 1.41days
 11) What's the travel time of sun light to Earth?
 8.32min
 12) What's the sum of 1 byte + 1kB + 1GB...(and so on)?
 1.001e+30